 - A. Sworn Complaints.
-Sworn complaints must be made in writing on a form designated by the Executive Director or in a writing that contains all the information requested in the Director's designated form. - 2.1.
-Content of Sworn Complaints.
+Sworn complaints must be made in writing on a form designated by the Executive Director or in a writing that contains all the information requested in the Director's designated form. - Content of Sworn Complaints.
 Sworn complaints must be signed by the complainant under penalty of perjury.
 Electronic signatures that conform with the Commission's electronic signature policy sufficiently comply with this requirement.
-Sworn complaints should include the following facts: - ii.
-The name and address of the respondent; - iii.ii.
-The facts constituting an alleged violation(s) of law; - iv.iii.
-The names and addresses of witnesses, if any; and - ∀-iv.
-Copies of documents or other evidence that may be relevant to proving the fact(s) constituting the alleged violation(s), if any. - 3.2.
-Effect of Sworn Complaints.
+Sworn complaints should include the following facts: - i.
+The name and address of the respondent; - ii.
+The facts constituting an alleged violation(s) of law; - iii.
+The names and addresses of witnesses, if any; and - iv.
+Copies of documents or other evidence that may be relevant to proving the fact(s) constituting the alleged violation(s), if any.

+- 2. Effect of Sworn Complaints.
 The Director of Enforcement must process and evaluate all sworn complaints, pursuant to procedure outlined in Section 4, Preliminary Review. - B. Informal Complaints.
 Informal complaints may be submitted by telephone, in person, or in a writing. - 1.
 Content of Informal Complaints.
 An informal complaint should include the name of the person or organization believed to have violated the law and the facts of the alleged violation.
 A complaint submitted on the prescribed complaint form that does not meet the requirements of a sworn complaint will be considered an informal complaint. - 2.
 Effect of Informal Complaints.
 The Enforcement Director has the discretion to review informal complaints.
-In exercising that discretion, the Enforcement Director should consider the nature of the alleged violation and whether the information contained in the complaint permits review and investigation of the alleged violation(s).

-- C. Anonymous Complaints.
+In exercising that discretion, the Enforcement Director should consider the nature of the alleged violation and whether the information contained in the complaint permits review and investigation of the alleged violation(s). - C. Anonymous Complaints.
 Complaints may be submitted anonymously.
 Such complaints will be treated as informal complaints. - D. Commissioner-initiated Complaints.
 Any member of the Commission who submits a formal or informal complaint must recuse him or herself from all consideration, review, investigation, or hearing of that complaint. - E. Complaints alleging violations of the Sunshine Ordinance.
 Pursuant to Section 67.34 of the San Francisco Administrative Code, the Commission will investigate complaints containing credible allegations against elected official(s) or department head(s) alleging willful violations of the Sunshine Ordinance.
-If a complaint filed with the Commission does not meet the criteria set forth in Section 67.34, the Commission will refer it to the Sunshine Ordinance Task Force. - F. Withdrawal of Complaint.
-The Commission may continue to investigate a complaint even if the complainant withdraws it.
+If a complaint filed with the Commission does not meet the criteria set forth in Section 67.34, the Commission will refer it to the Sunshine Ordinance Task Force.